David-Bascom05/Portfolio/Mechanical_Designs/Carbon_Fiber_Molding.md

 did meet the minimum strength requirements we needed in these tests, the possibility that a large void could substantially weaken the part was too much of a risk.

-From this testing, we decided that the process was not yet reliable enough to use on the rover without a way to eliminate viods in the parts during the molding process.
-While it did meet the minimum strength requirements we needed in these tests, the posibility that a large void could substantually weaken the part was too much of a risk.